miguelfferreira/ClassesBooker/README.md

 # 3. Database

 I've used an in-memory database H2, simply because it's a lot closer to a real-world working environment.
-It allowed me to JPA, as you will be able to check on the code.
+It allowed me to use JPA, as you will be able to check on the code.

 It is also possible to access it its console via the following url: http://localhost:8080/h2-console